KoBrand/R/README.md

 # R
+Some R tutorials for:
+* Impementation of SPSS algorithms
-Some R tutorials for Anova analytics with small sample data and
+* Anova analytics with small sample data